jleonard2099/LHG_Football/code-suggestions.md

 #### SIDENOTE: Do any of these fall into the "Issues" realm?
 If so, create GitHub issue items ####

+[ ] CheckStats
+- Coll = Natl = Pro
+- routines are all mostly identical
+- I suspect other routines in COMPCOLL/COMPNATL are
+- Org should essentially be looping over all Conf, then posting Poll

 [ ] Paths / folders
 - add "Boxes" subfolder to structure and adapt code
 - add "Schedules" subfolder to structure and adapt code